 Goals AND OUTCOMES

-- Benchmark: achieve a first-time PANCE pass rate that is above the national average
+Benchmark: PA Program annual first-time PANCE pass rate is above the national average.

 Learning Outcomes and Competencies

-Competence of the Augsburg PA Learning Outcomes for each student is assessed across the program curriculum and confirmed through summative evaluation (End of Curriculum Exam and OSCE) prior to graduation.
-These are the program required competencies for entry level practice, consistent with the competencies as defined by the PA profession.
+Competence of the Augsburg PA Learning Outcomes for each student is assessed across program curriculum and confirmed through summative evaluation (End of Curriculum Exam and OSCE) prior to graduation.
+These are the program required competencies for entry level practice, as defined by the PA profession:

 - Medical Knowledge: